manprinsen/uptime-kuma-agent/README.md

-# uptime-kuma-agent on non-embedded system
+# Uptime Kuma Push Agent

+This repository contains scripts and instructions for setting up an Uptime Kuma Push Agent.
+Once you have added a push device in Uptime Kuma, you can use this repository to monitor network uptime and send results to your Uptime Kuma server.
+The agent is designed to run on both non-embedded systems (such as desktops and servers) and embedded systems (such as IoT devices and routers).

-## Project Setup and Usage
+## Project Setup and Usage for non-embedded systems

-This document provides instructions for setting up and using the program.py script.
-The script involves pinging an ISP and sending the results to a specified base URL.
+Below are instructions on how to use and deploy program.py on non-embedded systems (desktops and servers).

 ### Prerequisites